alpkabac/sukima/README.md

 Prevents the bot from receiving and sending messages in the current channel

 ## Personality Commands

+### Show Current Bot Personality
+Command: `!showPersonality` or `!displayPersonality`
+Will display most of the AIs parameters

 ### Set Bot Personality
 Command: `!setPersonality <context>\n<presentation message>`
 Sets the AI personality for the current channel (or DM channel)